List of Hotel Transylvania characters: Hotel Transylvania staff

+Quasimodo Wilson

 Quasimodo "Quasi" Wilson (voiced by Jon Lovitz in the first film, Scott McCord in the TV series) is the chef of the hotel.
 He would have to put up with Dracula's menu suggestions.
 Quasimodo despises humans where he even wants to make a dish out of them as well being abusive to a gargoyle waiter.
 He was the first person besides Dracula to know that Johnny is a human.
 Quasi was frozen by Drac's powers enabling the gargoyle he abused to put Quasi's finger up his nose.
 With Esmeralda's help, a frozen Quasi announced and revealed Johnny's true identity and nature during Mavis' celebration where the Fly translated his frozen language.
 Around the end of the film, Quasi is still magically frozen and being licked by Wayne and Wanda's pups.

 Although Quasi is not seen or mentioned in the second and third film, he does appear in the video game adaption of the second film where he is now reformed and no longer has issues with humans.

 In the prequel TV series, Quasimodo is depicted with yellow hair and puts up with the criticism of his cooking from Mavis, her friends, and Aunt Lydia.

+Esmeralda

 Esmeralda is Quasimodo's pet brown rat who can sniff out any humans.
 After Quasimodo was magically frozen by Dracula, Esmeralda helps him expose Johnny as a human during Mavis' party.
-It unknown to what happened to her.
-Although Esmeralda is not seen or mentioned in the second film, she does appear in the video game adaption where she is now reformed like her owner.
+It is unknown what happened to Esmerelda afterwards.
+Although she is not seen or mentioned in the second film, she does appear in the video game adaption where she is now reformed like her owner.

+Calacas

 Three Calacas make up Hotel Transylvania's mariachi band.

+Gargoyles

 The Gargoyles work as Hotel Transylvania's waiters.
 One Gargoyle waiter was often abused by Quasimodo.

+Headless Horseman

 The Headless Horseman is Hotel Transylvania's designated chauffeur who has a jack-o'-lantern for a head.
 He is the one who drives the guests to and from Hotel Transylvania in a stagecoach.
 In the first film, he brings Wayne and Wanda's family to Hotel Transylvania as Wayne warns him that one of his kids left a mess in his car.
 Johnny later runs into the Headless Horseman causing his jack-o'-lantern head to accidentally be knocked off amidst the panic.
 The Headless Horseman was seen at the party in the final scene.

 In the second film, the Headless Horseman transports Mavis and Johnny to the airport.
 Later on, he brings Johnny's family to Hotel Transylvania.

 In Hotel Transylvania: The Series, the Headless Horseman is replaced by an invisible driver.